mui/toolpad/docs/data/toolpad/core/introduction/base-concepts.md

 # Base Concepts

-<p class="description">Understanding the fundamental concepts of Toolpad Core to effectively integrate and use it in your projects.</p>
+<p class="description">Understand the fundamental concepts of Toolpad Core to effectively integrate and use it in your projects.</p>

 ## Imports